-Propositions 8.18 and 8.21 provide an effective reduction of the word problem for semi-Thue systems to the word problem for Post correspondence systems.
+The last two propositions provide a reduction of the word problem for semi-Thue systems to the word problem for Post correspondence systems.
 But the word problem for semi-Thue systems is undecidable.
 This gives rise to the following result.

-Theorem 8.22.
+Theorem 8.23.
 The word problem for Post correspondence systems is undecidable.